 - Once the beans are soft and can be crushed easily, drain them.

-- Add 2 tbsp of hot water to the matcha powder and stir until dissolved.
-Add the salt and sugar and mix until dissolved.
+- Add 2 tablespoon of hot water to the matcha powder and stir until dissolved.
+Add the salt, sugar and milk and mix until dissolved.
 Add the glutinous rice flour and stir until just combined.
 Add in the beans and blend the entire mixture into a consistent paste.

 - Sieve the paste into a pan and add the oil, mixing it well.
 Cook it at medium-low heat until it has reduced into a very thick, dark green paste.
 Set aside and let cool before using.

 Moulding snow skin mooncake